Big Six reviews

 Eon customer score

-Eon came joint 22nd out of the 31 energy companies, rated by 8,761 members of the public, in the annual Which? customer survey.
-It’s joint-highest-ranked of the Big Six energy firms this year, with EDF Energy.
+Eon came joint 23rd out of the 30 energy companies, rated by 7,429 members of the public, in the annual Which? customer survey.
+It ranks jointly with EDF Energy again this year, but they’re not the highest-ranked of the Big Six firms.

 Eon score breakdown